Clippers, Trail Blazers exchange 5 players in trade

 The Clippers have won two of their last three to even their record at 27-27.
 They have a 1 1/2-game lead over the Lakers for the eighth seed in the Western Conference, but trail Denver by 2 1/2 games for the sixth seed, which would avoid having to take part in the play-in tournament.

-The Trail Blazers are 21-31 and in 10th place heading into their game Friday night against Oklahoma City.
+The Trail Blazers are 21-32 and in 10th place.
+They fell 96-93 at home to Oklahoma City on Friday night.

 Los Angeles has floundered most of the season due to injuries to All Stars Paul George and Kawhi Leonard.
 George has missed the past 22 games due to a torn ulnar collateral ligament in his shooting elbow.
 Coach Ty Lue said an MRI is scheduled for George’s on Feb.
 24 to determine if it is healing or whether he will need season-ending surgery.